-- 6. Professional Athletics Monitoring - Funding is provided for Senate bill 6126 (boxing, martial arts, and wrestling events).
+- 5. Real Estate Fingerprinting - Funding is provided to implement legislation that would require all real estate professionals to submit their fingerprints to the Department of Licensing for a background check, effective July 1, 2010.
+(Real Estate Commission Account-State) - 6.
+Professional Athletics Monitoring - Funding is provided for Senate bill 6126 (boxing, martial arts, and wrestling events).
 The state general fund subsidy of regulation of boxing, wrestling, and extreme fighting events is removed.
 This bill authorizes the department to charge an increased fee, making this program self-supporting.
 The fees will be deposited into the Business and Professions Account, not the general fund.
 (General Fund State and Business and Professions Account) - 7.
 Fee Increases - The Department is authorized to increase fees for a variety of business and professional licenses.
 The increased fees will allow the Department to keep up with growing workloads and increasing costs.
 (Business and Professions Account, Cemetery Account, Funeral Directors and Embalmers Account, Real Estate Appraiser Commission Account) - 8.
-Tattoo and Body Piercing - Additional expenditure authority is provided for activities related to regulated tattooing and body piercing, which becomes a licensed profession under Substitute Senate Bill 5391 (tatooing/body art and piercing).
+Tattoo and Body Piercing - Additional expenditure authority is provided for activities related to regulated tattooing and body piercing, which becomes a licensed profession under Substitute Senate Bill 5391 (tattooing/body art and piercing).
 (Business and Professions Account) - 9.
 Landscape Architecture - Substitute Senate Bill 5273 (landscape architecture) changes a registration program for Landscape Architects into a licensing program and authorizes additional fees.
 This gives the Department increased spending authority in the newly created Landscape Architects License Account to run this licensing program.
 (Landscape Architects Account new) - 10.
 Licensing Architects Engrossed Substitute Senate Bill 5529 (architects) changes the licensing requirements for architect firms from corporation to business entity, which makes more businesses required to get a license.
 Additional fees will be collected and additional expenditures are authorized to support the increased workload related to increased licensing.
 (Architects' License Account) - 11.
 License Requirements Reduction Funding is reduced as a result of the elimination of the state general fund portion of the agency activity "Centralization of License Requirements for Businesses".
 This activity is connected to the Master License Service program, specifically related to the processing of business licenses amount of reduction is based on 2007-09 biennial amounts for this activity. - 12.
-Governor-Directed Freeze In response to rising energy prices and other economic conditions, in August 2008, the Governor directed state agencies to cut gasoline consumption and freeze new hiring, out-of-state travel, personal service contracts, and equipment purchases not related to public safety or other essential activities.
-These savings are continued into the 2009-11 biennium. - 13.
-Governor-Directed 1% Cut In October 2008, Governor Gregoire asked agencies to find an additional \$240 million in savings.
-These savings are continued into the 2009-11 biennium. - 14.
+Governor-Directed Freeze Funding is reduced by assuming a similar amount of savings each fiscal year as was achieved in FY 2009 by the freeze on new hiring, out-of-state travel, personal services contracts, and equipment purchases not related to public safety or other essential activities. - 13.
+Governor-Directed 1% Cut Funding is reduced by assuming a similar amount of savings each fiscal year as was achieved in FY 2009 through the 1 percent cut enacted by the Governor in FY 2008. - 14.
 Employee Health Insurance Funding for employee health benefits is increased by 3% each year, to \$745 per employee per month in FY 2010 and \$768 in FY 2011.
 Subject to statutory limitations and the requirements of any applicable collective bargaining agreements, the Public Employees' Benefits Board (PEBB) may make adjustments to employee premium contributions, point of service payments, or plan design in order to provide benefits within available funding.
 (General Fund-State, various other funds) - 15.
 Actuarial Method Changes-State - Funding for employer contributions to state retirement systems is reduced to reflect changes to actuarial assumptions and methods used for many of the Washington State Retirement Systems.
 More detailed information about this item is provided in Agency 713 State Employee Compensation Adjustments. (various funds)